Ambient-Impact/Path-of-Exile-item-filter/readme.md

 ## Finding the item filter folder

+While in-game, open the *Options* window and go to the *Game* tab.
+Next to the drop down of installed item filters you'll find a button to open the item filter
+folder:

 ![A screenshot of the Path of Exile options window with the item filter open button hovered.](/AmbientImpactItemFilter/images/options_item_filter_folder.jpg)

 ----